apache/airflow/UPDATING.md

 When initializing a Snowflake hook or operator, the value used for `snowflake_conn_id` was always `snowflake_conn_id`, regardless of whether or not you specified a value for it.
 The default `snowflake_conn_id` value is now switched to `snowflake_default` for consistency and will be properly overriden when specified.

 ### Other changes

+This release also includes changes that fall outside any of the sections above.

 #### Standardised "extra" requirements